didley/calorie-tracker/README.md

 ### 👨‍💻  Working On
   - [ ] start backend
   - [ ] notes cancel/save buttons
+  - [ ] add proptypes to components
 ### 🌚  Done
   - [x] run prebuild script needs to be run separate from start:react, move to single script (start: client, start)
   - [x] yesterday/tomorrow on sides of today, onClick to change to that day
   - [x] center diary
   - [x] date selector in diary